galenyip/getdata-project/README.md

 - CodeBook.MD (describes the variables, the data, and any transformations or work that you performed to clean up the data)
 - getdata-project-tidydata.txt (the tidy data set with the average of each variable for each activity and each subject, which is the output of the R code)

 All the R code to process the data is in run_analysis.R .
 The file basically having 5 parts, which addressing the 5 requirements of the project.
 It is with comment at the beginning of each part to briefly describe what is the objective and how to achieve that.
+The code is run in sequence to produce the output.

-Note: The run_analysis.R and other data files should be put in the same folder before running the code.
+Note: The run_analysis.R and other data files should be put in the same folder when executing.
 The name of the data files are listed below for reference:
 - activity_labels.txt
 - features.txt
 - subject_test.txt